rubenwardy/rufunge/README.md

 # Rufunge

-Rufunge is a befunge clone which aims to make the language more practical.]
+Rufunge is a befunge clone which aims to make the language more practical, because that is obviously what befunge needs.

 ## Aims

 * Should be a "superset" of befunge: a befunge program should work in rufunge.
 * Adds good support for subprogram libraries.
 * Adds file access.

+## Progress

+* befunge
+    * Supports almost all befunge functionality.
+    * Missing: input, jump blocks, jump single, wrapping canvases
+* rufunge superset
+    * Foundations are in place, but no mechanism to load subprograms yet

 # 1. The Stack